🎯 Lesson: Mesh Cleanup

 A mesh is the 3D surface of your scanned object, made up of vertices, edges, and faces (typically triangles).

-Scanned meshes are usually stored in formats like .STL
+Scanned meshes are usually stored in formats like .STL, .OBJ, or .PLY.

 Common mesh issues: